Output 1.7: Other Non-Proliferation Regimes

 Contribution to the development and strengthening of other weapons of mass destruction non-proliferation regimes.

-- Support other developments in the field of non-proliferation and disarmament that are relevant to Australia's interests
+- Support other developments in the field of non-proliferation and disarmament that are relevant to Australia's interests, such as contribute to the 2019 Preparatory Committee for the 2020 Review Conference of the Treaty on the Non-Proliferation of Nuclear Weapons (NPT).

-ASNO contributes routinely to Australia's efforts to strengthen international non-proliferation efforts by providing advice and input for briefing and papers prepared by DFAT, such as papers Australia co-authors with likeminded countries to help shape the NPT PrepCom process.
-As a member of the Australian delegation, an ASNO officer participated in the Nuclear Suppliers Group meetings in Prague 10–14 June, contributing to technical discussions.
+ASNO contributes routinely to Australia's efforts to strengthen international non-proliferation efforts by participating in a range of forums or by providing advice and input for briefing and papers prepared by DFAT, such as papers Australia co-authors with like-minded countries to help shape and influence multilateral processes.

 Fissile Material Cut-off Treaty